iahuang/htmless/README.md

     button("Post").onClick(() => {
         let commentText = document.getElementById("comment").value;
         comments.push(new Comment(commentText, 0));
-        context.rerender("comment-list"); // Update the list component
+        htmless.rerender("comment-list"); // Update the list component
         document.getElementById("comment").value = "";
     })
 );
 ```

-Note the line `context.rerender("comment-list");`.
+Note the line `htmless.rerender("comment-list");`.
 For convenience, if a string is passed to `rerender` instead of a component object, it will assume the argument to be a component identifier instead.

 Lastly let's write the code for our "delete comment" button since we haven't done that yet